SharePoint/sp-dev-docs/docs/schema/contextdeactivated-element-in-contexteventhandlers-solutionmanifestdeclarativeex.md

 ---
 title: ContextDeactivated Element in ContextEventHandlers
 description: Outlines the ContextDeactivated element, which enables you to execute a specified action when a context is deactivated.
 manager: soliver
 ms.date: 06/09/2022
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 ms.assetid: e11d1c83-a2b8-5f26-5ecb-0a0d5197bbf7
 ---

 # ContextDeactivated Element in ContextEventHandlers

 (SolutionManifestDeclarativeExtensions Schema)